tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 - common obstacles to analyst
   - inadequate or incorrect data
   - uncertainties of future
-  - irrational behavior of the market
+  - irrational behaviour of the market
-  - "in the short term the market is a voting machine, but in the long term it tracks value"
+  - "in the short term, market is a voting machine, but in the long term, it tracks value."

 - 3 functions of analysis
   - **Descriptive function**